Coming soon to North Carolina

 75%+

-of universal recipients had never attended public school
+of new recipients had never attended public school (AZ DOE)

 Stepping out of the costume